Why some MAGA voters won’t protest for Trump

 The only New York City protest that materialized last week had more reporters than Trump supporters.

 In the days since, his social media posts have escalated.
-He reposted a photo of himself holding a baseball bat next to an image of Mr. Bragg, and overnight Thursday he questioned how Mr. Bragg could bring a case against him when it is “known that potential death & destruction in such a false charge could be catastrophic for our Country?”
-It continued over the weekend: “We must stop them cold!,” he wrote.
+He re-posted a photo of himself holding a baseball bat next to an image of Mr. Bragg, and overnight Thursday he questioned how Mr. Bragg could bring a case against him when it is “known that potential death & destruction in such a false charge could be catastrophic for our Country.”
+It continued over the weekend: “We must stop them cold!” he wrote.

 Yet so far, even some of Mr. Trump’s most adamant supporters have declined to organize.
 Ali Alexander, one of the “Stop the Steal” rally organizers, tweeted that while protests must “remain part of the human tradition forever,” Trump supporters should not protest in Manhattan.
-Conspiracy theorist Alex Jones said he has “an issue” with Mr. Trump’s requests for protests because he is trying to “use” his supporters, who could find themselves in a similar predicament to Jan.
+Conspiracy theorist Alex Jones said he has “an issue” with Mr. Trump’s requests for protests because he is trying to “use” his supporters, who could find themselves in a predicament similar to Jan.
 6. Conservative talk radio host Jesse Kelly urged his followers not to protest, because the last time Mr. Trump called on his supporters to do so, “he left them all to rot in jail without so much as a penny from him in legal fees.”

 It could be that more pro-Trump demonstrations are coming, and supporters will be out in the streets when – or if – there’s news of an arrest.
 But it also seems to be the case that Jan.
 6 has had a chilling effect on supporters’ willingness to heed Mr. Trump’s calls for physical demonstrations.

 “There is a small number of people who want to protest with flag waves, stuff like that,” says Suzzanne Monk, a Trump supporter who was at the Capitol on Jan.
 6 but says she never went inside.
-As chair of the Patriot Action PAC, Ms. Monk has been active in protesting the conditions of the Washington D.C. jail where Jan.
+As chair of the Patriot Action PAC, Ms. Monk has been active in protesting the conditions of the Washington jail where Jan.
 6 defendants have been held.

 “Most of us, the large majority of Trump supporters, have a concern about being at a physical protest after the Jan.
 6 situation,” says Ms. Monk.
 “Things can be volatile.”

-Indeed, the repercussions for Jan.
+Indeed, the repercussions from Jan.
 6, which continue, have in many cases been severe.

 According to a database maintained by NPR, more than 1,000 people have been charged by the federal government or the District of Columbia, and 58% of those sentenced thus far have received prison time.
 Earlier this month, four defendants who marched with the far-right group the Oath Keepers were convicted of conspiring to obstruct an official proceeding.
-Last week, one woman was sentenced to three years in prison after storming the Capitol and leading rioters to the office of former Speaker Nancy Pelosi.
+Last week, one woman was sentenced to three years in prison after storming the Capitol and leading rioters to the office of then-Speaker Nancy Pelosi.

 Mr. Trump has promised “full pardons with an apology” to many of the Jan.
 6 defendants if elected.
 Still, some Trump supporters say they resent that the former president hasn’t done more to help those arrested or convicted of crimes.
 Loyalty, they say, goes both ways.